When you give a donation to BrainTrust Canada, you're making an investment.

 We're proud of the successes our clients experience when they connect with us.
-Because of donors like you, we're able to help people like Shelley, Mark, and Graham.
+Because of donors like you, we're able to help people like Shelley, Mark, Graham, and Chris.

 Her Road to Recovery

-On a bright and sunny July morning Shelley Pacholok and her cycling companion stopped to discuss their route before continuing down a winding stretch of road.
+On a bright and sunny July morning Shelley Pacholok and her cycling companion stopped to discuss their route ...
 It would be the last thing Shelley remembered until two weeks later when she awoke to learn she had been hit by a truck.

 Living His Dream

 Four-year-old Mark Bertolutti was simply answering the call of a friend to come and play when he was hit by a car as he ran across the street.
 That day he sustained a brain injury that altered the course of his life.